eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 #### Verify iofogctl Installation

-Run `iofogctl version` to verify you have successfully installed the CLI.
+Run `iofogctl version` to verify we have successfully installed the CLI.

 ## Deploy ioFog Locally

-You can use `iofogctl deploy` to install and provision ECN components.
+We can use `iofogctl deploy` to install and provision ECN components.
 Here we will deploy a containerized ECN locally.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt="">Want to know more about iofogctl?</h3>
   <p>We aren't going into detail about iofogctl here because we want to show you how simple it can be to get going with ioFog.
 Please make sure to check out the full iofogctl documentation <a href="../iofogctl/introduction.html">here</a>.</p>
 </aside>

-Go ahead and paste the following commands into your terminal:
+Go ahead and paste the following commands into the terminal:

 ```bash
 echo "---